Ricky Burns: Burns vs. Di Rocco, Relikh

-It was confirmed on 15 March 2016 that Burns would fight Italian boxer Michele di Rocco for the vacant WBA light-welterweight title at the SSE Hydro in Glasgow on 28 May 2016.
-The title became vacant after Adrien Broner failed to make weight in his previous fight and subsequently stripped.
+It was confirmed on 15 March 2016 that Burns would fight Italian boxer Michele di Rocco for the vacant WBA (Regular) light-welterweight title at the SSE Hydro in Glasgow on 28 May 2016.
 Burns dominated from start to finish with his jab and right cross, knocking his opponent down on the third and stopping him in the eighth in front of a packed crowd.
-With this win Burns became a three-weight world champion, one of only three British fighters in history, also the first Scotsman to achieve this feat.

-WBA ordered Burns to defend his world title against their Inter-Continental champion Kiryl Relikh (21–0, 19 KOs) of Belarus, who is promoted by former world champion Ricky Hatton.
+WBA ordered Burns to defend his Regular title against their Inter-Continental champion Kiryl Relikh (21–0, 19 KOs) of Belarus.
 The official announcement was made with The SSE Hydro in Glasgow as the venue and 7 October as the date.
 After starting off slow in the first couple of rounds, Burns used his experience and took the fight to 12 rounds.
 Burns seemed to take some shots which seemed to shake him for split seconds as he carried on and showed that he is a master of pacing 12 round fights.
 Burns needed good movement as Relikh switched to and from the southpaw stance which helped cut the distance.
 At the end of the fight, the three judges scored the fight with scores of 116–112 twice and a rather wide 118–110.
-Some pundits ringside including Relikh's trainer Hatton believed the wide scoring was harsh due to the fact there was constant back and forth action.
+Some pundits ringside including Relikh's trainer Ricky Hatton believed the wide scoring was harsh due to the fact there was constant back and forth action.
 With Burns retaining the world title paved the way for a fight in December against former champion Adrien Broner, possibly in the US.